lambdao-dev/lambdao-dev.github.io/_posts/2024-09-14-TestDrivenDesign.md

 Type systems help if used correctly, but there is complexity and discipline required to really reap the benefits.
 The same discipline that is required to write good tests.

 Note that this example clearly refers to a language with a loose type-system (typed Python, which has a fair share of issues).
-However, even languages with stronger type systems we will find more complicated issues that require some testing.
+However, even in languages with stronger type systems we will find more complicated issues that require some testing.

 ## Tests and Trust

-The common theme is there is no shortcut for good architecture, and heavy coverage of a mess is making things worse, as it solidifies the mess.
+The common theme is that there are no shortcuts to achieving good architecture, and heavy coverage of a mess is making things worse, as it solidifies the mess.

-In the end, it might be better to have a codebase that is 40% covered, but where the tests are good, than a codebase that is 95% covered, but where the tests are bad.
+In the end, it might be better to have a codebase that is 40% covered, but where the tests are good, rather than a codebase that is 95% covered, but where the tests are bad.
 This, however, might be a very tough sell in a corporate environment.

 Trust is the real value.
-You don't want to be dealing with urgent production issues, and you don't want to doubt your team mates work.
+You don't want to deal with urgent production issues, and you don't want to doubt your teammates' work.
 Making sure that tests are useful rather than a chore is an important part of that trust.